 Ben spent a decade working in the corporate sector and after project managing direct sales of charity products, he entered the not for profit sector.
 Since that time, he has held senior management positions in health, disability and community services.
-Ben is an active voice in the community sector and is the CEO of Hills Community Aid.
-He holds a number of leadership representative positions including for the NSW Local Community Services Association.
+Ben is an active voice in the community sector and is the CEO of Active Care Network previously Great Community Transport and Easy Go Connect.
+He holds a number of leadership representative positions including being director of CTO the peak body for community transport organisations.
 Ben joined the Board in 2014 and holds a Bachelor of Commerce and post graduate qualifications in Public Relations.

 Keith has a passion for social justice, and a drive to include people whom society often excludes.
 He has been a minster of the Uniting Church in Australia for 27 years, and involved in the church and community of Western Sydney for the past 17.
 Keith holds a Bachelor of Theology and three Masters’ degrees in Theology, Communications and Cultural Studies, and Community Management.
-Keith is the Senior Minister / Group CEO of Parramatta Mission, deputy chair of the Uniting Church in Western Sydney, a Board member of the Community Migrant Resource Centre, and joined the Board in 2015.
+Keith was the Group CEO of Parramatta Mission and deputy chair of the Uniting Church in Western Sydney.
+He is currently a Director on the Board of the Community Migrant Resource Centre, and joined the Board in 2015.

 Turkan is the NSW Coordinator for the Welcoming Cities program at Welcoming Australia.
 They is experienced in the government and non-government sectors, including building the capacity of small and emerging communities, cultural diversity training, employment skills development, women at risk, collaborating with Aboriginal and Torres Strait Islander communities and youth mentoring.
 Turkan holds a Bachelor of Health Sciences, an Associate Diploma in Applied Science and a Diploma in Leadership and Management.
 She joined the Board in 2020.